 Her current research is supervised by Dr. Scott Marcus, Dr. Barbara Tomlinson, and Dr. Dwight Reynolds.
 She received an M.A. in ethnomusicology from UCSB in 2017, based on fieldwork in Amman in 2016 and 2017.

-In 2014, she received her B.A in Ethnomusicology from Franklin and Marshall College.
-At F&M, Liza studied under Dr. Sylvia Alajaji, who supervised her honors thesis, “Total Praise: Musical Community and the Bahá’í Choral Music Festival,” based on fieldwork in Wilmette, Illinois.
+Liza received her B.A. in ethnomusicology from Franklin and Marshall College in 2014.
+Dr. Sylvia Alajaji supervised her honors thesis on the Bahá’í Choral Music Festival, based on fieldwork in Wilmette, Illinois.

 She has presented her work at the Society for Ethnomusicology’s Annual Meeting and at the Society’s Southern California and Hawai’i Regional Chapter.
 Liza served as Secretary/Treasurer for the Society for Ethnomusicology Student Union from 2015-2017, and as founder and co-editor for the Student Union blog from 2014-2017.

 At UCSB, Liza has worked as a teaching assistant for courses on world music, American popular music, writing about music, and music and society.
 She has studied ‘ud and nay with Dr. Scott Marcus, and performed in the USCB Middle East Music Ensemble.
 She has previously performed as an oboist with the New York Arabic Orchestra, as well as the Franklin and Marshall College Orchestra and Philharmonia.